-- 8.2.21 The results for the Housing Allocations tested demonstrate that at the present time not all sites across the Borough will be able to support affordable housing requirements.
-There is however only limited information on which to base an assessment about the final extent of abnormal costs that may be appropriate to many of these sites.
+- 8.2.21 The results for the Housing Allocations demonstrate that at the present time not all sites across the Borough will be able to support affordable housing requirements.
+There is however only limited information regarding the ultimate extent of abnormal costs appropriate to these sites, on which to base an assessment.
 This will only become apparent once site investigations are undertaken and engineering solutions are finalised. - 8.2.22 Strategic Policy DS5PU: Planning Obligations and Strategic Policy H8PU: Affordable Housing both contain a test of viability.
 If a relaxation in these policies is to be considered then developers must demonstrate, to the Council's satisfaction, why the current site specific circumstances mean that meeting the requirements of these policies would render the development unviable.
-Any FVA should be in the form of a clear, bespoke viability assessment reflecting the recommended approach in national planning guidance, including standardised inputs, and should be made publicly available.
-The applicant must justify the need for a viability assessment setting out for example changes in site circumstances since the plans adoption. - 8.2.23 The proposed drafting for Strategic Policy H8PU: Affordable Housing would provide sufficient flexibility to address circumstances were affordable housing or planning contributions do have a material impact on viability and enable a lower percentage or potentially a different tenure mix to be agreed. - 8.2.24 Similarly Strategic Policy DS5PU: Planning Obligations introduces a level of flexibility to enable requirements in relation to a range of infrastructure and contributions to be relaxed where it can be demonstrated through a financial viability assessment that development would not be viable with these policy requirements. - 8.2.25 As is apparent from the viability testing, the housing mix contained in the SHMA contains a relatively high number of smaller dwellings, and as a result at lower densities this produces a relatively low level of site coverage.
+Any FVA submitted in these circumstances should be in the form of a clear, bespoke viability assessment reflecting the recommended approach in national planning guidance, including standardised inputs, and should be made publicly available.
+The applicant must justify the need for a viability assessment setting out for example changes in site circumstances since the plans adoption. - 8.2.23 The proposed drafting for Strategic Policy H8PU: Affordable Housing would provide sufficient flexibility to address circumstances were affordable housing or planning contributions do have a material impact on viability and enable a lower percentage or potentially a different tenure mix to be agreed. - 8.2.24 Similarly Strategic Policy DS5PU: Planning Obligations introduces a level of flexibility to enable requirements in relation to a range of infrastructure and other contributions to be relaxed, were it can be demonstrated through a financial viability assessment that development would not be viable with these policy requirements. - As is apparent from the viability testing, the housing mix contained in the SHMA contains a relatively high number of smaller dwellings, and as a result at lower densities this produces a relatively low level of site coverage.
 This has an impact on viability particularly in low value areas.
-The Council should be mindful of this and may which to adopt a more flexible approach to seeking the SHMA mix taking into consideration viability.
+The Council should be mindful of this and may wish to adopt a more flexible approach in seeking the SHMA mix which takes into consideration density and development viability.